ZiyuanEstherYan/Yelp-Data-Analysis-Shiny-App/README.md

 ## Challenges/Future Work
-This project did not come without its share of challenges.
-As it was my first exposure to Shiny, the whole process was a learning experience in itself.
-There were many iterations to complete, and trying to learn a new framework within a time frame of two weeks is a challenge with respect to any programming language/framework, especially when the deliverable is a final project for a graduate course.
-On the topic of the time constraint, there were many additional features I was hoping to add.

  1. Integration of demographics data

 The initial hope for the map was that it would include some access to demographics data.
 This would help the user better understand a potential market in terms of its future customers (i.e. income data)